JeffHughes/BrowserBasedLESS/README.md

 }

 .second {
-    @bbless first;
+    @bless-with first;
     background-color: lightgray;
 }

 .third {
-    @bbless second;
+    @bless-with second;
     border: 5px solid orange;
 }

 ```

-In the above example, the 'third' class is "bblessed" by the 'second' class (which is "bblessed" by the 'first' class).
+In the above example, the 'third' class is {bless}ed with the 'second' class (which is {bless}ed with the 'first' class).
 The end result is that any item that has class="third", will get all 3 classes at run-time.

 ```